 Challenges and Opportunities

-The implementation of the EU AI Act presents both challenges and opportunities for the agriculture sector.
+The EU AI Act presents both obstacles and benefits for agriculture.

 Challenges